William S. Harley

 William Sylvester Harley (December 29, 1880 – September 18, 1943) was an American mechanical engineer and businessman.
-He was one of the co-founders of the Harley-Davidson Motor Company.
+He was one of the four co-founders of the Harley-Davidson Motor Company.

 Early life

 Harley was born in Milwaukee, Wisconsin, in 1880 to William Harley Sr., a railway engineer, and Mary Smith from Littleport, Cambridgeshire, England who emigrated to the United States in 1860.

 Career

 After moving to Milwaukee's north side on Burleigh Avenue, he started working at the Meiselbach bicycle factory at the age of 15.
 Harley's interest in bicycles, coupled with his natural mechanical inclination, sparked his curiosity in motorized vehicles.
 In 1901, while working as an apprentice draftsman at the Barth Mfg.
 Co., Harley started designing an engine that could be mounted on an ordinary bicycle.
 Together with his childhood friend Arthur Davidson, they worked on designing a motorized bicycle in a small wooden shed in the Davidson family's backyard.

 Over the next few years, Harley and his childhood friend Arthur Davidson worked on their motor-bicycle with the help of Henry Melk, who owned a machine shop in northside Milwaukee.
 They later received help from Ole Evinrude, who was then building gas engines of his own design for automotive use on Milwaukee's Lake Street.
 Harley and Davidson built their first successful prototype in 1903, which featured a looped frame, a gasoline-powered engine, and a leather drive belt.
 The motorcycle was tested and refined over the next few years, with the duo making improvements to the engine, frame, and transmission.
 By 1906, they had produced a reliable and road-worthy motorcycle that they named the Harley-Davidson.

 Harley received a degree in mechanical engineering from the University of Wisconsin–Madison in 1907.
 He co-founded Harley-Davidson with Arthur Davidson in 1903 and served as chief engineer and treasurer until his death in 1943.
 While in college he worked at a Madison architect's office and as a waiter for the Kappa Sigma fraternity house.

 The first Harley-Davidson factory opened in Milwaukee in 1906, and the company began producing motorcycles for sale to the general public.
-Harley served as the company's chief engineer, designing and improving their motorcycles until his death in 1943.
+Harley served as the company's chief engineer, designing and improving their motorcycles until his death in 1943, and is credited with the invention of the first true motorcycle clutch, as well as the company's first Big Twin engine for the 1936 EL "Knucklehead".